+Valuation date

-Valuation date Actuarially determined contribution rates for the first six months of calendar year 2017 (or the second half of fiscal year 2016/2017) are calculated based on the December 31, 2015 valuation.
-Actuarially determined contribution rates for the last six months of calendar year 2017 (or the first half of fiscal year 2017/2018) are calculated based on the December 31, 2016 valuation.
+Actuarially determined contribution rates for the first six months of calendar year 2018 (or the second half of fiscal year 2017/2018) are calculated based on the December 31, 2016 valuation.
+Actuarially determined contribution rates for the last six months of calendar year 2018 (or the first half of fiscal year 2018/2019) are calculated based on the December 31, 2017 valuation.

+Actuarial cost method

+Amortization method

-Actuarial cost method Entry Age Actuarial Cost Method
+Entry Age Actuarial Cost Method

-Amortization method Level percent of payroll (3.75% payroll growth assumed)
+Level percent of payroll (3.50% payroll growth assumed in the December 31, 2017 valuation and 3.75% payroll growth assumed in the December 31, 2016 valuation)